 Lately, the topic of saving money has been on my mind more than usual.
-It’s probably because I realized the money I am spending on clothing, home decorations and other such things, could be spent on experiences that would contribute to my development as a person, as opposed to things.
-Equally important, I should start saving up for the future.
+It’s probably because I realized the money I am spending on clothing, home decorations and other such things, could be spent on experiences that would contribute to my development as a person, as opposed to stuff that will probably end up in the garbage.
+Perhaps even more relevant, I could use the money I’m not spending to start saving up for the future.

 Here are some of the techniques I’ve been using the past few weeks.
 I just love how simple, yet effective they are: